 Cook hot dogs and toast marshmallows, but be careful not to let them drop into the fire pit, or there will be a mess to clean later.
-Use a long stick or skewer, such as these Briout Telescoping Hot Dog and Marshmallow Skewers, that extend up to 45 inches so you can stay safely away from the flames while your dogs are roasting.
+Use a long stick or skewer so you can stay safely away from the flames while your dogs are roasting.

 Q. Can a gas fire pit get rained on?

 A little rain shouldn’t hurt a gas fire pit, but it can lead to moisture buildup on the inside, which can interfere with the fire igniting.
 If a gas fire pit is left out in the elements on a continuous basis, its metal fittings might rust and corrode.
-Some pits come with covers, but if yours doesn’t, consider purchasing a cover, such as the Porch Shield Fire Pit Cover that will keep rain, dirt, and debris from getting in the pit.
+Some pits come with covers, but if yours doesn’t, consider purchasing a cover that will prevent rain, dirt, and debris from getting in the pit.

 Q. Can gas fire pits run continuously?